 The leave-no-trace rules in national parks and forests are there for a reason, and no matter how noble your intentions are, the rules apply to everybody with no exceptions allowed.
 This is to prevent any confusion with the rules – if you start leaving behind painted rocks and everybody else follows suit, what’s to stop the litterbugs from justifying their actions because leaving behind painted rocks is now allowed?

 So are painted rocks bad for the environment?

 Painting rocks and hiding them is a fun, fulfilling activity that has, unfortunately, in some communities, turned into an eyesore.
 Errant rock painters have caused those with good intentions to be tarred with the same brush, and as a result, rock painting is fast becoming an activity with very divided opinions from outsiders.

 The whole world is painted.
-Cities, cars, houses, walls full of graphite, colorful clothes, plastic.
+Cities, cars, houses, walls full of graffiti, colorful clothes, and plastic.
 Colors are everywhere these days.

 All this painting is bad if seen from the nature side because paints that are more or less harmful to the environment are applied to objects and things. overtime, these colors weather and wear away, they enter the environmental cycle in the form of the tiniest particles.